shanetran248/Facial-Recognition-GUI--Open-Source-Project-/FaceRecognitonGUI.md

 # Face Recognition GUI Overview
-We created code that deploys a front end website.
+We created code that deploys a front end website for the Open-Source Facial Recognition tool.
 The website serves as a GUI to neatly run the face_recognition tool as opposed to runnning it via the command line.
 The website is generated using the python3 program we created, called faceapp.py.
 Once the command that runs the faceapp.py program is entered, a website opens up.
 The website allows the user to add any photo and the website will detect the person based on the information the user provides.

 <img width="568" alt="Screenshot 2024-11-20 at 11 37 34 AM" src="https://github.com/user-attachments/assets/cbfc58cf-e77e-41b8-9dc9-6fc63a261142">
 <p><br></p>